sendjainabhi/tap-monitoring/README.md

 # Tanzu Application Platform non-saas monitoring with Prometheus and Grafana

-This is a non saas monitoring solution using prometheus and grafana for TAP using the custom resource support in kube state metrics anf grafana dashboards.
+This is a non saas monitoring solution using prometheus and grafana for TAP using the custom resource support in kube state metrics and grafana dashboards.

 Deployment Steps :